-Against this economic backdrop, your Board will continue to maintain a rigorous and highly selective investment approach with a focus on special situation opportunities in businesses that are considered to be relatively resilient to the adverse impacts of COVID-19 or which may benefit from the resultant changes to consumer trends and employee working practices which are occurring.
+Your Board will, therefore, continue to maintain a rigorous and highly selective investment approach with a focus on special situation opportunities that are expected to deliver additional value for shareholders.
 We remain confident in the underlying fundamentals, technologies and long-term potential for growth at the companies within our investment portfolio.

-Richard Griffiths Chairman
+Richard Griffiths

+Chairman